Start a Career with Animals as a Military Spouse

-Shayna Wilt, who is a MyCAA student in the Vet Tech program, decided she wanted to enroll after getting a job with a local vet in the town she moved to.
+Shayna Wilt, who is a MyCAA student in the Veterinary Technician Degree, decided she wanted to enroll after getting a job with a local vet in the town she moved to.

 “I’m proud of the fact I took the steps to get back into school.
 Being a parent to 2 children, with sports, working a job and with a husband that deploys often I kept putting it aside.
 I finally said I can do this and with the encouragement from family and friends I made the commitment to do it.”